 Whether you’re shopping for groceries, building a house, or running a company, you need a budget to do it successfully.
 We’ll explain how to create and manage your recruiting budget in a way that minimizes waste, promotes high-quality hires, and helps achieve the company’s goals.

-A recruiting budget is a plan for allocating resources toward recruiting activities.
+At a high level, this is your plan for allocating resources toward recruiting activities.
 It includes fixed costs, like salaries for recruiting staff, and variable costs, like advertising, referral bonuses, and recruiting specialized employees.

 Your recruiting budget will be based on the number and type of candidates you want to attract.
-The organization’s larger goals, like growth or cost reduction, also dictate it.
-Having a strategically designed recruiting budget helps recruitment managers spend money in a way that supports these goals.
+It will also be dictated by the organization’s larger goals, such as growth or cost reduction.
+A strategically designed budget helps recruitment managers spend money in a way that supports these goals.

 Importance of a Recruiting Budget

-To understand why it’s important to have a recruiting budget, we must understand the importance of recruiting itself.
 Your recruiting efforts directly impact the quality of the staff you hire, and the quality of your workforce defines the company’s performance.
-Without a skilled, dependable staff, achieving the goals the company sets out will be near impossible.
+Without a skilled, dependable staff, achieving the company’s goals will be near impossible.

-Having a carefully constructed recruiting budget ensures funds are being spent thoughtfully where they will make the biggest impact, improvising results from year to year and eliminating waste where possible.
+A carefully constructed recruiting budget ensures funds are spent thoughtfully where they will make the most significant impact, improving results yearly and eliminating waste where possible.

 Keep rising costs from getting you down with our ‘Reducing Labor Costs’ eBook.